rraki11/rraki11/README.md

-- 👋 Hi, I’m Shubham a.k.a Rakesh
+-👋 Hi, I’m Shubham (a.k.a Rakesh)

-- 👀 I’m interested in learning anything related to Computers, Networking, Ethical hacking, and IoT...
+-💻 I’m passionate about Computers, Networking, Ethical Hacking, and IoT.

-- 🌱 I’m currently learning Selenium with Java during my Industrial training...
+-🌱 Currently learning **Selenium with Java** as part of my industrial training.

-- 📫 How to reach me: edits000.11@gmail.com
+-📫 Reach me at: edits000.11@gmail.com

-- 😄 Pronouns: He/Him
+-😄 Pronouns: He/Him

-- ⚡ Fun fact: Just trying to remember whatever I learn lol..
+-⚡ Fun fact: Just trying to remember everything I learn — easier said than done! 😅

 <!---
 rraki11/rraki11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.